 - is it easy to transfer money to or from your home country via this account?

-The features of the two main types of bank account are explained on the Money Advice Service website:
+The features of the two main types of bank account are explained on the Money Helper website:

 As well as a current or basic account for easy access to your money for everyday spending, you might consider opening a savings account.
 These may offer slightly higher interest, but some will restrict how often you can withdraw money, or they might require you to give a fixed period of notice before you can make a withdrawal.
 If you have a lot of money in the UK, and if you can find a savings account which pays a higher interest rate than your basic or current account, you could consider putting most of your money into a savings account, and then transferring the money you need into your basic or current account each month, for example.
 This can also be a useful way of helping you to manage your money and avoid overspending.

 If you require Shariah compliant banking, some high street banks now offer Shariah compliant accounts, and there are also specialist Shariah compliant banks.